Information for Students and Research Assistants

 - Dissertation advisor, Linda Shi, MIT, 2015-16

-- Ongoing informal advice to students from across the US, UK, and Australia
+- Ongoing informal advice to students and professionals from across the US, UK, Canada, Australia and beyond

 Teaching Materials and Program Development